Anish2025/20-06-2025/calculus.md

-# 🧠 Differential Calculus Cheatsheet for AI/ML (Extended)
+# Differential Calculus Cheatsheet for AI/ML

 > Mastering derivatives is foundational for understanding gradients, loss optimization, and backpropagation in modern ML models.

 ---

-## ✏️ 1.
-Basic Derivative Definition
+## 1. Basic Derivative Definition

 The derivative of a function \( f(x) \) measures how it changes with respect to \( x \).
 It is defined as: